 For the adrenaline junkies

 Without a doubt, one of the most unique and fun experiences at the Utah Olympic Park is shooting down the bobsled track with a trained professional.
 This thrilling and extreme experience is unique to Park City, and one of the only places in the world that you can sign up to take the ride of your life!
 Visiting in the summer?
 No problem, you can still race down the track in a sled equipped with wheels.

 Tube a ski jump

 Soar down one of the steepest zip lines in the country!
-Flying quickly through the air, you’ll feel just like you’re moving as fast as a world-class ski jumper.
+Flying quickly through the air, you’ll feel just like you’re moving as fast as an Olympic ski jumper.

 On the tamer side

 Wander through the two free museums at the Utah Olympic Park.
 Memorabilia from the 2002 Olympic Winter Games decorates the walls, and there are heaps of interactive exhibits and virtual reality experiences in this state-of-the-art museum.
 The Alf Engen Ski Museum highlights the skiing history in the intermountain region.
 With so much education and entertainment in the museums, they are perfect for all types of visitors, especially families.

 Also free to visitors is the Discovery Zone at the Olympic Park.
 This area is designated for youngsters who want to try out the climbing wall or explore the playground structures.

 One of the best leisure experiences at the Olympic Park is kicking back and watching Olympic athletes train.
 Athletes from around the world soar off ski jumps during the winter, and even hit jumps in the summer, landing in a pool or massive inflatable pad.
 Watching these athletes, hearing all the different languages, and participating as a spectator really bring the Games back to life.